Azure/cortana-intelligence-population-health-management/ManualDeploymentGuide/README.md

      1. Correctly set the subscription, resource group, and location.
      1. Click ***Create***.

 The creation step may take several minutes.

-Navigate back to the storage account blade to collect important information that will be required in future steps.
+Navigate back to your resource group's blade and click "Refresh" until the storage account appears.
+Then follow the instructions below to collect important information that will be required in future steps:
+1. Click on the storage account's name in your resource group to load the storage account blade.
-  - On the storage account blade, select [**Access keys**](https://github.com/Azure/cortana-intelligence-population-health-management/blob/master/ManualDeploymentGuide/media/storageaccountcredentials.PNG?raw=true) from the menu on the left.
+1. On the storage account blade, select [**Access keys**](https://github.com/Azure/cortana-intelligence-population-health-management/blob/master/ManualDeploymentGuide/media/storageaccountcredentials.PNG?raw=true) from the menu on the left.
-  - Record the *STORAGE ACCOUNT NAME*, *KEY* and *CONNECTION STRING* values for *key1*.
+1. Record the *STORAGE ACCOUNT NAME*, *KEY* and *CONNECTION STRING* values for *key1*.

-  - You will need these three credentials to upload files to your storage account below, when setting up a Linked Service to access the files in your blob through Azure Data Factory and when starting the data generator.
+You will need these three credentials to upload files to your storage account below, when starting the data generator and when setting up a Linked Service to access the files in your blob through Azure Data Factory.
-  - Next we will create some containers and move the necessary files into the newly created containers.
-These files are the raw events used by the data generator as well as usql scripts that will be called by the Azure Data Factory pipeline.

 ### Move resources to the storage account

-  - We will create three containers - 'data','scripts' and 'forphmdeploymentbyadf'
-  - Navigate back to the Resource group and select the storage account just created.
+Next we will create some containers and move the necessary files into the newly created containers.
+These files are the raw events used by the data generator as well as USQL scripts that will be called by the Azure Data Factory pipeline.
+We will create three containers: `data`, `scripts` and `forphmdeploymentbyadf`.

+1. Navigate to the storage account's overview blade.
+(If you are still on the **Access keys** page, click on **Overview** in the menu at left.)
-  - Click on *Blobs* in the storage account blade.
+1. Click on *Blobs* in the storage account blade.
+1. Click __+ Container__.
+   1. Enter the name `data` and change the *Access type* to **Blob**.
+   1. Click ***Create***.
+You should see `data` appear in the list of containers.
+1. On the [AzCopy terminal](https://github.com/Azure/cortana-intelligence-population-health-management/blob/master/ManualDeploymentGuide/media/azcopy2.PNG?raw=true) command prompt, type [this](https://github.com/Azure/cortana-intelligence-population-health-management/raw/master/ManualDeploymentGuide/rawevents/azCopy_command_data.txt) command.
+   - Replace `EnterYourStorageAccountkeyhere` with your storage account key and `<storageaccountname>` with your storage account name in the command before executing.
+1. Return to the storage account's *Blobs* pane in Azure Portal and click on the container name `data`.
+You should see that [these](https://github.com/Azure/cortana-intelligence-population-health-management/tree/master/ManualDeploymentGuide/rawevents/files_datagenerator) csv files have appeared in your container `data`.
+1. Click __+ Container__  to create the second container.
+   1. Enter the name `scripts` and change the *Access type* to **blob**.
+   1. Click ***Create***.
+You should see `scripts` appear in the list of containers.
+1. On the [AzCopy terminal](https://github.com/Azure/cortana-intelligence-population-health-management/blob/master/ManualDeploymentGuide/media/azcopy2.PNG?raw=true) command prompt, type [this](https://github.com/Azure/cortana-intelligence-population-health-management/raw/master/ManualDeploymentGuide/scripts/datafactory/azCopy_command_scripts_toblob.txt) command.
+  - Replace `EnterYourStorageAccountkeyhere` with your storage account key and `<storageaccountname>` with your storage account name in the command before executing.
+1. Return to the storage account's *Blobs* pane in Azure Portal and click on the container name `scripts`.
+You should see the [these](https://github.com/Azure/cortana-intelligence-population-health-management/tree/master/ManualDeploymentGuide/scripts/datafactory/scripts_blob) four USQL files have appeared in your container `scripts`.
-  - Click __+ Container__
+1. Click __+ Container__  to create the third container.
-  - Enter the name ***data*** and change the *Access type* to **blob**.
+    1. Enter the name `forphmdeploymentbyadf` and change the *Access type* to **blob**.
-  - Click ***Create***
-  - You should see *data* appear in the list of containers
+    1. Click ***Create***.
+You should see `forphmdeploymentbyadf` appear in the list of containers.
-  - On the [AzCopy terminal](https://github.com/Azure/cortana-intelligence-population-health-management/blob/master/ManualDeploymentGuide/media/azcopy2.PNG?raw=true) command prompt type [this](https://github.com/Azure/cortana-intelligence-population-health-management/raw/master/ManualDeploymentGuide/rawevents/azCopy_command_data.txt) command
+1. On the [AzCopy terminal](https://github.com/Azure/cortana-intelligence-population-health-management/blob/master/ManualDeploymentGuide/media/azcopy2.PNG?raw=true) command prompt, type [this](https://github.com/Azure/cortana-intelligence-population-health-management/raw/master/ManualDeploymentGuide/scripts/datafactory/azCopy_command_forphmdeploymentbyadf_toblob.txt) command.
     - Replace 'EnterYourStorageAccountkeyhere' with your storage account key and \<storageaccountname\> with your storage account name in the command before executing.
-  - Click refresh and you should see [these](https://github.com/Azure/cortana-intelligence-population-health-management/tree/master/ManualDeploymentGuide/rawevents/files_datagenerator) csv files appear in your container *data*
-  - Click __+ Container__  to create the second container.
-  - Enter the name ***scripts*** and change the *Access type* to **blob**.
-  - Click ***Create***
-  - You should see *scripts* appear in the list of containers
-  - On the [AzCopy terminal](https://github.com/Azure/cortana-intelligence-population-health-management/blob/master/ManualDeploymentGuide/media/azcopy2.PNG?raw=true) command prompt type [this](https://github.com/Azure/cortana-intelligence-population-health-management/raw/master/ManualDeploymentGuide/scripts/datafactory/azCopy_command_scripts_toblob.txt) command
-  - Replace 'EnterYourStorageAccountkeyhere' with your storage account key and \<storageaccountname\> with your storage account name in the command before executing.
-  - Click refresh and you should see the [these](https://github.com/Azure/cortana-intelligence-population-health-management/tree/master/ManualDeploymentGuide/scripts/datafactory/scripts_blob) four usql files appear in your container *scripts*
-  - Click __+ Container__  to create the third container.
-  - Enter the name ***forphmdeploymentbyadf*** and change the *Access type* to **blob**.
-  - Click ***Create***
-  - You should see *forphmdeploymentbyadf* appear in the list of containers
-  - On the [AzCopy terminal](https://github.com/Azure/cortana-intelligence-population-health-management/blob/master/ManualDeploymentGuide/media/azcopy2.PNG?raw=true) command prompt type [this](https://github.com/Azure/cortana-intelligence-population-health-management/raw/master/ManualDeploymentGuide/scripts/datafactory/azCopy_command_forphmdeploymentbyadf_toblob.txt) command
-  - Replace 'EnterYourStorageAccountkeyhere' with your storage account key and \<storageaccountname\> with your storage account name in the command before executing.
-  - Click refresh and you should see seventeen files listed [here](https://github.com/Azure/cortana-intelligence-population-health-management/tree/master/ManualDeploymentGuide/scripts/datafactory) appear in your container *forphmdeploymentbyadf*.
+1. Return to the storage account's *Blobs* pane in Azure Portal and click on the container name `forphmdeploymentbyadf`.
+You should see seventeen files listed [here](https://github.com/Azure/cortana-intelligence-population-health-management/tree/master/ManualDeploymentGuide/scripts/datafactory) appear in your container `forphmdeploymentbyadf`.

 <a name="azureeh"></a>